viratpaudel/Vendor-platform/about.md

 - Smart matching (suggest projects to contractors they're actually good at
 ---

-Made with actual frustration and determination to solve a real problem.
+Made with actual frustration and determination to solve a real problem tested by 20+ people